saeyslab/harpy/README.md

 - **🧬 Spatial Transcriptomics**

   Learn how to analyze spatial transcriptomics data with `Harpy`.
 For detailed information, refer to the [**SPArrOW documentation**](https://sparrow-pipeline.readthedocs.io/en/latest). 👉 [Tutorial](./docs/tutorials/advanced/Harpy_transcriptomics.ipynb)

 ---

+- **🌐 Multiple samples and coordinate systems**

+  Learn how to work with multiple samples, instrinsic and micron coordinates. 👉 [Tutorial](./docs/tutorials/advanced/coordinate_systems.ipynb)

+---